How to reduce corporation tax in the UK

 Claim business expenses where possible

-One of the easiest and most effective ways to reduce corporation tax is by claiming your business expenses.
+One of the easiest and most effective ways to reduce corporation tax is by making sure you claim all your allowable business expenses.

 To claim expenses, you’ll need to keep detailed records of every cost, from receipts to invoices.
 It’s crucial, as HMRC could request proof during an audit.